Illusion of Kate Moss: Technical analysis

 Other authors have analysed the illusion of Kate Moss as a form of technologically altered reality, sometimes with supernatural associations.
 Anthropologist Brian Moeran used the illusion as an example of the runway show as a modern magical ritual, writing that the show's "magic is intimately entwined with technological sophistication".
-American author Genevieve Valentine described it as a clear science fiction element.
+Author Genevieve Valentine described it as a science fiction element.
 Fashion historian Ingrid Loschek wrote that "the catwalk was transformed into a form of virtual reality" through the projection, which energised the audience.
 Fashion writer Nathalie Khan contrasted the illusion with a straightforward film projection, saying that unlike a film, the illusion made Moss "no longer a mortal subject, but perception made invisible".
 Jenna Ng described the projection of Moss, a living person, as a kind of rearrangement of physical distance: "the holographic subject appears to be virtually here amongst the present audience even as they are actually elsewhere at the time".
 She called it an example of the "post-screen", in which there is no barrier between the audience's space and the image.
+Timothy Campbell cited the illusion of Kate Moss as a literalisation, through technology, of the "fundamental spectrality of fashion".
+He felt that its placement at the end of the show, followed by McQueen's appearance to take his bow, was a way of making an "authorial claim to ownership" over the imagery produced in his shows.

-Film theorist Su-Anne Yeo was critical of the V&A's emphasis on the technological aspect of the illusion, arguing that it incorrectly positioned the effect as modern rather than historical.
-She argued that it would have been more appropriate to emphasise the connection to older forms of performance like the serpentine dance and phantasmagoria, a theatrical form that uses magic lanterns.
+Yeo was critical of the V&A's emphasis on the technological aspect of the illusion, arguing that it incorrectly positioned the effect as modern rather than historical.
+She argued that it would have been more appropriate to emphasise the connection to older forms of performance like the serpentine dance and phantasmagoria, a theatrical form that uses magic lanterns to project images.
 Performance theorist Johannes Birringer was critical of the entire Savage Beauty exhibit, but particularly so of the apparent reverence given to the illusion by the audience: "There was a hushed silence in that holographic room which I found pathetic."